jimmyorourke/cmake-asm-dom-wrapper/README.md

 emcmake cmake -G Ninja .. -DBUILD_ASM_DOM_EXAMPLE=1
 ninja
 ```
 Then to run it, `emrun example/index.html --no_browser` and open `http://localhost:6931` in your browser.
-Alternatively use Python's http.server.
+Alternatively use Python's `http.server`.